92.7 MIX FM'S GIVE ME 5 FOR KIDS 2020

-The Child Development Service is now located at Caloundra Hospital.
-Children continue to benefit every day from the growth of the team and the service facilitated by Mix FM's Give Me 5 for Kids from 2013 to 2017 and everyone who supported the appeal during that time.
+Today, the Child Development Service is located at Caloundra Hospital.
+Children continue to benefit every day from the growth of the team and the service facilitated by MIX FM's Give Me 5 for Kids from 2013 to 2017 and everyone who supported the appeal during that time.

-Believe it or not we also bought more sofa beds (for overnight stays), birthstools, neonatal resucitation cots, a paediatric resusitation cart, child health equipment to promote breastfeeding, electronic thermometers, I-stat machines, play equipment for the paediatric outpatients, vital signs spot monitors and Child Youth Family and Health Speech Pathology resources.
+Believe it or not we also funded more sofa beds (for overnight stays), birthstools, neonatal resucitation cots, a paediatric resusitation cart, child health equipment to promote breastfeeding, electronic thermometers, I-stat machines, play equipment for the paediatric outpatients, vital signs spot monitors and Child Youth Family and Health Speech Pathology resources in 2014.

-Thanks to Sunshine Toyota the appeal this year contributed another vehicle to facilitate a visit from a Child Health Nurse to new mums in their homes.
+Thanks to Sunshine Toyota the 2013 appeal contributed another vehicle to facilitate a visit from a Child Health Nurse to new mums in their homes.